 Support local economies and prolong the survival of unique artisan crafts by checking the label, and avoid purchasing souvenirs mass-produced in far-off lands.
 In return, you are likely getting something much more authentic and made by local craftspeople who have honed their technique over a lifetime.

 Buy from the person who made it wherever possible.
-In Laos, I found it easy to get right to the source and bought scarves in small weaving villages where they were being made, rather from centralised, tourist markets where prices are generally higher and manufacturer unknown.
-Not only is it more interesting to visit the villages and see the items in production, but it is easier to tell how genuine they are.
+In Laos, I found it easy to get right to the source and bought scarves in small weaving villages where they were being made, rather from centralised, tourist markets where prices are generally higher and the manufacturers unknown.
+Not only is it more interesting to visit the villages and see the items in production, but it is easier to tell how genuine they are and often cheaper.

 If in doubt, look for Fairtrade endorsed items, stores and galleries.
 In the words of the Fairtrade website: